Venkat5674/Youtube_Comment_Analyzer/YTCommentsSentimentAnalysis-main/README.md

 1. Enter a valid YouTube video URL in the input field
 2. Specify the maximum number of comments to analyze (default is 100)
+3. Optionally select the "Use simple keyword-based analysis" checkbox if you want to bypass Gemini AI
-3. Click "Analyze Comments" button
+4. Click "Analyze Comments" button
-4. View the sentiment analysis results
+5. View the sentiment analysis results with statistics
+6. Filter comments by sentiment (Good, Bad, Neutral)
-5. Download the Excel file with detailed results
+7. Download the Excel file with detailed results

+## Fallback Mechanism

+If the Gemini API quota is exceeded or unavailable, the application automatically falls back to a keyword-based sentiment analysis approach.
+This ensures the application works reliably even when API limits are reached.

 ## Tech Stack

 - Flask: Web framework
 - Google's Gemini AI: Sentiment analysis
 - YouTube Data API v3: Fetching comments
-- Pandas: Data processing and Excel export
+- Pandas & Openpyxl: Data processing and Excel export
 - Bootstrap 5: Frontend styling
+- Responsive design for mobile compatibility

+## Future Improvements

+- Add user authentication
+- Save analysis history
+- Implement more advanced sentiment analysis techniques
+- Add support for analyzing YouTube playlists
+- Include comment threading support

+## Acknowledgments

+- Google Gemini AI for sentiment analysis capabilities
+- YouTube Data API for comment fetching functionality
+- Bootstrap for responsive design components

 ## License